 Potomac is a tiny village located in the state of Illinois.
 With a population of 671 people and just one neighborhood, Potomac is the 718th largest community in Illinois.

-Potomac is a blue-collar town, with 38.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Potomac, you'll notice that it is more blue-collar than most other communities in America.
+38.75% of Potomac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Potomac is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Potomac who work in office and administrative support (11.56%), management occupations (9.38%), and law enforcement and fire fighting (7.81%).

 As is often the case in a small village, Potomac doesn't have a public transportation system that people use for their commute.